ocf/ocfweb/ocfweb/docs/docs/staff/backend/kerberos.md

 mean:

 - **KDC** (**K**ey **D**istribution **C**enter): The central server that issues
-  tickets for Kerberos communication and stores all user's keys.
+  tickets for Kerberos communication and stores all users' keys.
 If the KDC is compromised, you are going to have a very bad time and [will not go to space today][xkcd-space].
 Our current KDC is firestorm, but that could change in the future, as servers are moved around or rebuilt.